How to prepare your home for winter

 • switch the boiler on again and see if it fires up.
 If it does, it's fixed.
 If not, repeat the previous step

-Dealing with temporarily frozen pipes isn’t covered under Home Emergency cover.
-However, your Buildings Insurance may cover frost damage to your plumbing.
-Check with your insurer if that happens.
+Dealing with temporarily frozen pipes isn’t covered under Home Emergency or Home Emergency Extra cover.
+However, Admiral’s Buildings Insurance may provide cover for frost damage to pipes and plumbing inside the home, as a result of freezing.
+Check your policy documents to see if you’re covered.

 Learn more about frozen pipes in our article how extreme weather affects your home.